 When he isn’t at Halper Family Medicine caring for patients, Dr. Halper loves to give back to his community through volunteer work.
-He teaches future doctors at New York’s Stony Brook University and Hofstra University in Hempstead.

 Lauren is an active member of several professional organizations including the American Association of Nurse Practitioners and Sigma Theta Tau, the International Honor Society of Nursing.
 She is currently certified by the American Heart Association in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Cardiac Life Support (PALS), and is registered by New York State Department of Health as a Opioid Overdose Prevention Narcan Provider.